dagoss99/Fish-Tracking/README.md

 ## Data

-Organise the data folders as follow and properly modify the creation of the .yaml file on the yolo-training.ipynb notebook:
+To train YOLO, prepare the data by adhering to the YOLO format, the organise the folders as follow and properly modify the creation of the .yaml file on the yolo-training.ipynb notebook:

 ```
 data